 Hydro’s still below normal

 Hydro storage isn’t too much out of the ordinary for this time of year.
 NZX Energy data tells us that it’s sitting a bit below normal, however the big South Island lakes are at 92% of average for this time of year, which is around 68% full.

 What’s out, what’s in

 Work on the Pohokura gas pipeline kicked off today, with 30 days of downtime scheduled between February and April.
 As you may know by now, it’s one heck of a pipeline and provides a fair whack of energy, so there’s a likelihood that it will have an impact on spot prices.
 However, as you’ll also likely know, the final spot price is down to a huge range of factors and - as we cover off below - we’ve got some electricity coming back online.

 The Stratford combined cycle plant has been having its routine post-winter maintenance and is due back later this week.
 The coal/gas fired Unit 2 at Huntly has also just been made available, while Huntly Unit 1 is being recertified.
-This will make around 600MW of thermal generation available to be called upon if we need it.
+This will make around 600MW of thermal generation available if we need it.

 Y’all know we love giving folks power over their power, and we’re stoked to be able to offer genuine choice depending on what kind of power user you are - whether you’re the type who saves for a rainy day, one who loves to ride the market and reap the rewards or someone whose after some set and forget price certainty.